Mark Weidemaier

-Mark Peter Weidemaier (born January 17, 1955) is an American professional baseball manager for the Saraperos de Saltillo of the Mexican League.
+Mark Peter Weidemaier (born January 17, 1955) is an American baseball manager for the Asheboro ZooKeepers of the Coastal Plain League.
 He was formerly a member of the Washington Nationals coaching staff and has also served as a scout during his baseball career.

-Early Years
+Early years

-Weidemaier attended Upper Arlington High School graduating as a two sport letterman (basketball and baseball) in 1973.
-He played college baseball for Union University in Jackson, Tennessee where he was twice selected to the All West Tennessee College All Star Team as named by The Jackson Sun.
+Weidemaier attended Upper Arlington High School in Upper Arlington, Ohio, graduating as a two sport letterman (basketball and baseball) in 1973.
+He played college baseball for Union University in Jackson, Tennessee, where he was twice selected to the All West Tennessee College All Star Team as named by The Jackson Sun.
 In 2022, Weidemaier was inducted into Union University's Sports Hall of Fame.
-He then served as an assistant coach for the Ohio State Buckeyes baseball team while he attended the Ohio State University, earning a master's degree in Sports Administration.
+He then served as an assistant coach for the Ohio State Buckeyes baseball team while he attended Ohio State University, earning a master's degree in Sports Administration.